 Link Layer standard

-While these specifications define the technical implementation, they do not define any commercial model or type of deployment (public, shared, private, enterprise) and so offer the industry the freedom to innovate and differentiate in how a LoRaWAN® system is implemented.
+While these standards define the technical implementation, they do not define any commercial model or type of deployment (public, shared, private, enterprise) and so offer the industry the freedom to innovate and differentiate in how a LoRaWAN® system is implemented.

 The LoRaWAN® Regional Parameters document contains the approved frequency channel plans for various global regions, and follows the established regulatory constraints in those regions.
-These details are managed separately from the core LoRaWAN® Specification to enable the Alliance to quickly address regional regulatory support requirements.
+These details are managed separately from the core LoRaWAN® standards to enable the Alliance to quickly address regional regulatory support requirements.
 LoRa(R) physical layer parameters covered by the Regional Parameters include: preamble format, channel frequencies, data rates, Tx output power & dwell time and power control.

 For any technology to scale within an open ecosystem with multiple vendors it is critical to give confidence of interoperability.
 This provides adopters the assurance of adherence to the LoRaWAN® protocol, the interface between end-devices and network infrastructure: